Brandon Sesay: College career

 In November 2004, Sesay committed to play football for the Georgia Bulldogs.
 However Sesay did not make it to Georgia and enrolled at Northwest Mississippi Community College in 2005.
-Sesay transferred to the College of the Sequoias for the 2006, before transferring to Texas Tech.
-Sesay played for the Red Raiders from 2008 to 2009.
+Sesay transferred to the College of the Sequoias for the 2006 season, before transferring to Texas Tech.
+Sesay played for the Red Raiders from 2007 to 2009.
 He was the team's starter his final three years and helped the Red Raiders to 20 wins.
 He played in 11 games during his career.

 Professional career

 Iowa Barnstormers

 Sesay was assigned to the Iowa Barnstormers for the 2011 season.
 Sesay tallied 17 tackles and 2.0 sacks.

 West Texas Roughnecks

 Sesay placed with the West Texas Roughnecks of the Lone Star Football League in 2012.

 San Antonio Talons

 On December 12, 2012, Sesay was assigned to the San Antonio Talons.
 Sesay was assigned to the Talons again on March 18, 2013.
 Sesay was assigned and reassigned by the Talons all season long during the 2013 season and never appeared in a game.
 Sesay played with the Talons again in 2014, compiling 23 tackles and 4.0 sacks.